aiintdeadyet/fall_bot/README.md

 **pretrained_fall_detection_model.py**: This script leverages a pretrained fall detection model from Hugging Face.
 It splits the input video into two-second clips and classifies each clip to determine if a fall has occurred.

+**combined_fall_detection_model.py**: This script integrates the functionality of both the yolo_fall_detection.py and pretrained_fall_detection_model.py scripts into a single program.
+First, it utilizes YOLO to detect potential falls by identifying if a person’s torso size decreases, indicating a possible fall.
+If a fall is suspected, the script clips the video segment and passes it through a pretrained model from Hugging Face to confirm the fall and provide a confidence score.
+It then outputs all detected falls along with the total count.

 ## Requirements

 - **Miniconda** or **Anaconda** installed on your machine.